project-oak/oak/README.md

 WebAssembly has a well-defined, unambiguous
 [formal specification](https://webassembly.github.io/spec/core/valid/instructions.html),
-and is targeted by most LLVM-based languages (including C++ and Rust).
+and is targeted by most LLVM-based languages (including C++ and Rust), and others, for example Go.

 Each Oak VM instance lives in its own dedicated enclave and is isolated from both the host as well as other enclaves and Oak VM instances on the same